Ecsenius niue

-Ecsenius niue is a species of combtooth blenny in the genus Ecsenius.
-It is found in coral reefs around Niue Island, in the eastern central Pacific ocean.
+Ecsenius niue is a species of combtooth blenny.
+It is found in coral reefs around Niue Island, in the eastern central Pacific Ocean.
 It can reach a maximum length of 3.1 centimetres.
-Blennies in this species feed primarily off of plants, including benthic algae and weeds.
+Ecsenius niue feeds primarily off of plants, including benthic algae and weeds.
 The specific name refers to Niue Island, so far the only location from which E. niue is known.